 Flea Tungsten Jigs

-On-the-water tips: Small, jiggling rod lifts will attract bites from all sizes and species of fish, from tiny mackerel, koheru (especially using the 14g size - lethal!) and kahawai, through to decent-sized trevally, tarakihi, cod, and trumpeter, snapper to over 20lb, and even kingfish to 17kg - if you keep the drag to 2kg maximum, are patient, and have a light, whippy rod!
+On-the-water tips: Small, jiggling rod lifts will attract bites from all sizes and species of fish, from tiny mackerel, koheru (especially using the 14g size - lethal!) and kahawai, through to decent sized trevally, tarakihi, cod and trumpeter, big snapper and even decent kingfish - if you keep the drag pressure to 2kg maximum, are patient, and have a light, whippy rod!
 Yes, everything bites the Flea, making it great for anglers of all ages with short attention spans.
-It’s also incredibly versatile: simply cast and retrieve for kahawai and skipjack feeding on small prey items; cast and allow them to sink, then jiggle them back along the bottom like a soft-bait; position them so they are dragged along the bottom or lifted and dropped off the seafloor by the swells, or yo-yo them yourself - again, small jiggling lifts often work best.
+It’s also incredibly versatile, so try the following: • Simply cast and retrieve for kahawai and skipjack feeding on small prey items • Cast and allow them to sink, then jiggle them back along the bottom like a soft-bait • Position them so they are dragged along the bottom or lifted and dropped off the seafloor by the sea’s chop • Yo-yo them yourself - again, small jiggling lifts often work best. • Trout and salmon like them, too - make them the ‘sinker’ when jigging twin flies on dropper rigs; you’ll be impressed how many trout take the Flea instead!
+And just imagine the potential damage done to the huge fish swimming in the watery turmoil below the Mackenzie Country Canal dams!
 N.B.
-Fleas are best fished on 12-16lb fluorocarbon trace and MUST be knotted (ideally with a Rapala/Lefty Kreh Loop knot) to the SOLID RING, not the lure’s wire attachment loop, or failure can result!
-Trout and salmon like them too - make them the ‘weight’ when using doublefly jigging rigs; you’ll be impressed by how many trout take them instead!
+Fleas are best fished on 12-16lb fluorocarbon trace and MUST be knotted (ideally with a Rapala/Lefty Kreh Loop knot) to the SOLID RING, not the lure’s wire-attachment loop, or failure can result!.